Childhood is a Journey, Not a Race

 Before/After care may be available for families in need based on availability and staffing of each Pre-K classroom location.
 The VPK program collaborates with the WCS School Age Child Care program (SACC).
 Information regarding this program will be provided once class placements have been determined.
 The Pre-K before/aftercare program is only offered during the WCS school year when Pre-K class is in session.
 Care during Holidays/vacation breaks and Summers is not offered for Pre-K students due to state certification guidelines for school-aged programs.

 Yes, all children enrolled in a Pre-K class are required to attend every day.
 Attendance is very important for a successful year of learning.
-Your child is expected to attend school every day and on time unless he/she has a temperature or showing other symptoms of a contagious illness.
+Your child is expected to attend school every day and on time unless he/she fever of 100.0 degrees or higher, vomiting, or showing other symptoms of a contagious illness.
 Daily attendance, including tardiness/early dismissal, is reported and recorded in the school’s system and reported to the State Department of Education, the same as for children in grades K-12.

 Priority placement for classes is given to children of families of financial need.